Setting Up Debugger

 All versions of CDB targeting platforms supported by Qt are supported by Qt Creator.

 The LLDB native debugger has similar functionality to the GDB debugger.
 LLDB is the default debugger in Xcode on macOS for supporting C++ on the desktop.
 LLDB is typically used with the Clang compiler (even though you can use it with GCC, too).

 On macOS you can use the LLDB version delivered with Xcode or build from source.
 The minimum supported version is LLDB 320.4.

 On Linux, the minimum supported version is LLDB 3.8.

-The following sections provide information about installing native debuggers.
+The following sections describe installing native debuggers.

-On Windows, use the Python-enabled GDB versions that is bundled with the Qt package or comes with recent versions of MinGW.
+On Windows, use the Python-enabled GDB version that is bundled with the Qt package or comes with recent versions of MinGW.
 On most Linux distributions, the GDB builds shipped with the system are sufficient.

 You can also build your own GDB, as instructed in Building GDB.